OFS/opae-sdk/doc/src/fpga_tools/pacd/pacd.md

 `-m, --umask <mode>`

-When running in daemon mode, use the mode value as the file mode creation mask passed to umask.
+When running in daemon mode, use the mode value as the file mode creation mask to pass to umask.
 If omitted when daemonizing, `0` is used.

 `-i, --poll-interval <secs>`

-`pacd` will poll and check the sensor values every `secs` seconds.
-This is a real number, so a floating-point number can be specified (i.e., `2.5` for two and a half second poll interval).
+`pacd` polls and checks the sensor values every `secs` seconds.
+This is a real number.
+Consequently, you may specify a floating-point number such as `2.5` for a  2 1/2 poll interval.

 `-c, --cooldown-interval <secs>`

-Specifies the time in seconds that `pacd` will wait after removing the FPGA driver before re-enabling the driver.
-This is the time that the host will not be able to access the PAC for any reason.
+Specifies the time in seconds that `pacd` waits after removing the FPGA driver before re-enabling the driver.
+The `cooldown-interval` is the time that the host is not able to access the PAC for any reason.
 Not valid in conjunction with `--driver-removal-disable`.

 `-n, --default-bitstream <file>`

 Specify the default bitstream to program when a sensor value exceeds the specified threshold.
-This option may be specified multiple times.
-The AF, if any, that matches the FPGA's PR interface ID is programmed when the sensor's value exceeds the threshold.
+You can specify this option multiple times. `pacd` reconfigures using the AF that matches the FPGA's PR interface ID when the sensor's value exceeds the threshold.

 `-S, --segment <PCIe segment>`